IVAO-XU/EG-Sector-File/README.md

 *Detailed SIDs and STARs for all airports comprehensively drawn.*

 ## How to Contribute
+### Overview
+Any member of the community may contribute this sector file so long as:

+### Contribution Agreement
+By contributing to this repositary you agree that the onwership of any alteration(s) or addition(s) you make are transferred to IVAO United Kingdom & Ireland in its entirety and cannot be recalled.

 Github Desktop
 Visual Studio Code
 Fork the repo